ropensci-archive/bomrang/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new patch release
+* This is a new patch release that adds new functionality

-## Bug fixes

-- Fix bug where historical data downloaded on Windows OS failed

 ## Minor changes

-- Add citation for current version of package, along with original paper citation
+- Add new function, `get_coastal_forecast()` to get BOM coastal waters forecast

+- Add spaces between sentences in some error messages

 ## Reverse dependencies